WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - allows you to create **WAF rules** that are **cross accounts** and **span multiple resources**.

-* it **requires you accounts to be within Organization**.
+* it **requires you account to be within Organization**.
 You can create policies there for all accounts (newly joined inherit those)

 - it **integrates with AWS Config**.
 So **whenever a new resource is created** Firewall Manager can **apply rules to that resource**